ryanoillataguerre/judie/terraform/NOTES.md

     --role="roles/artifactregistry.admin"
 ```

-I also had to add certain roles to the terraform service account
+I also had to add certain roles to the terraform service account, but these were one-offs for sandbox and prod service accounts

 And in production: